Author Guidelines

 7 Lyell Davies, 'Republican Murals, identity and communication in Northern Ireland', in Public Culture, vol 13, no 1, 2001, pp155-8 and Susanne Kuchler, 'The Place of Memory', in Adrian Forty and Sussanne Kuchler (eds), The Art of Forgetting, Berg, Oxford, 1999, pp53-72.

-Please note again: do NOT use full stops in abbreviations.
+Do NOT use full stops in abbreviations.

 Permissions